madAle/msp430_bsl/README.md

 ## Compatibility

-Although it's not tested, this library should be compatibile with Ruby 2.7.0 or higher.
+This Gem has been developed with Ruby 3, but although it's not tested, it should work with Ruby down to (at least) 2.7.0

 ## Usage

 **Help is appreciated to write some good USAGE**

 In the `bin` folder there's the `upload_hex` executable.
+By installing the gem you'll have it available to use.

-TL;DR: the script can upload a .hex file to the target through a normal UART connection (`rts` and `dtr` pins required).
+Just run `upload_hex -h` to show available options.

-**The script has been tested only with CC430F5137**
+TL;DR: the script can upload a `.hex` file to the target through a normal UART connection (`rts` and `dtr` pins required).

-Just run `bin/upload_hex -h` to show available options.
+**The script has been tested only with CC430F5137 - contributions for other chips are welcome**

 ## TODO